Chewhern/SPKI/Tested_Arweave_API/readme.md

 Achieving equivalent secure memory handling in NodeJS would require **ffi-napi + ref-napi** and a **compiled libsodium** build, which may be excessive for many use cases.

 ## Zero-trust options
-Keys can be loaded dynamically at runtime via a secure web API (recommended).
+Keys can be loaded dynamically at runtime via a secure web API while avoiding loading keys via browser(recommended).

 Alternatively, keys can be embedded in code, though this introduces reverse-engineering risks.